micheles/decorator/documentation.rst

 2,000 lines of duplicated documentation/doctests.
 Having to maintain separate docs for Python 2 and Python 3 effectively stopped any development on the module for several years.
-Moreover, it is now trivial to distribute the module as a wheel_ since 2to3 is no more required.
+Moreover, it is now trivial to distribute the module as an universal wheel_ since 2to3 is no more required.
 Since Python 2.5 has been released 9 years ago, I felt that it was reasonable to drop the support for it.
 If you need to support ancient versions of Python, stick with the decorator module version